ATISLabs/MClassification.jl/README.md

 [![Codecov](https://codecov.io/gh/Conradox/MClassification.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/Conradox/MClassification.jl)
 [![Coverage Status](https://coveralls.io/repos/github/Conradox/MClassification.jl/badge.svg?branch=master)](https://coveralls.io/github/Conradox/MClassification.jl?branch=master)

-A developmented algorithm of classification using Micro-Cluster representation from online clustering algorithms to be performed in a incremental concept drift environment.
-This algorithm has a competitive performance regard on state-of-art algorithms as SCARGC.
-Besides, it only has a hyper-parameter turned your calibrate very easy.
+A developed algorithm of classification using Micro-Cluster representation from online clustering algorithms to be performed in a incremental concept drift environment.
+This algorithm has a competitive performance when put against state-of-art algorithms such as SCARGC.
+Moreover, it only has one hyper-parameter turning into your calibration not difficult.

 Install
 =======